 ReferentialConstraint that, when applied on a declaration, limits the scope (namespace or type) in which this declaration can be used.
 This constraint is useful to isolate several components from each other, even if they are implemented in the same assembly.
 The ComponentInternal constraint sets the visibility of a declaration between internal and private.
-The constraint cannot be applied to public or protected declarations.

 Root class for all constraints based on MulticastAttribute.
 A constraint is a piece validation logic executed at build time.
 Constraints are applied to elements of code ((Assembly, Type, MethodInfo, ConstructorInfo, PropertyInfo, EventInfo, FieldInfo, ParameterInfo) typically using multicast custom attributes, and verified at build time for every assembly using this element of code.

 Custom attribute that, when applied on a declaration, causes PostSharp to emit a warning if the declaration is being used.